laurensvdwiel/metadome/README.md

 Complete pipeline to identify protein domains and create annotation files

 options:
-  -h, --help            show this help message and exit --config CONFIG       Path to yaml file containing information about files to download and save.
+  -h, --help            Show this help message and exit --config CONFIG       Path to yaml file containing information about files to download and save.
   --cores CORES         Number of available cores --working_dir_path WORKING_DIR_PATH
-                        Path to directory containing the pixi.toml, this script and where analysis will be stored
+                        Path to directory containing the pixi.toml, this script and where analysis will be stored --is_for_metadome     Boolean, set to True if you want to generate data for the MetaDome database (default=False)
 ```